mongodb/motor/doc/tutorial-tornado.rst

 Updating Documents
 ------------------

-`MotorCollection.replace_one` changes a document.
+:meth:`~MotorCollection.replace_one` changes a document.
 It requires two
 parameters: a *query* that specifies which document to replace, and a replacement document.
 The query follows the same syntax as for :meth:`find` or :meth:`find_one`.
 To replace a document: